-A pre-clinical tolerability study on rabbits will be made during the summer of 2019.
+A pre-clinical tolerability study on rabbits is planned for the autumn of 2019.
 A finalized pre-clinical tolerability study is a pre-requisite for a start-up of the clinical tolerability study.
-The result of the pre-clinical study will be put together during the third quarter of 2019.
+The result of the pre-clinical study will be put together during the end of 2019.

 Clinical tolerability study

-A clinical tolerability study is scheduled to be started up during the autumn of 2019.
-The skin-related tolerability is observed during the current PK-study but a longer-term study during continuous subcutaneous infusion shall have to be performed.
+A clinical tolerability study is scheduled to be commenced during the first half of 2020.
+The skin-related tolerability is observed during the current PK-study but a longer-term study of continuous subcutaneous infusion shall have to be performed.
 The final design of the study will be determined following consultation with the Swedish Medical Agency.

 The clinical interim results of Infudopa were most promising:

 - The bioavailability of both levodopa and carbidopa was high at subcutaneous infusion

 - The response time (i.e. the time from the start of the infusion until therapeutic effect was reached) was short

 - The plasma curves of both levodopa and carbidopa were even